Pesky Mosquito Summer Games...

 5. Ornamental ponds

 Another hot spot!
-Keep your ponds mosquito-free by adding some gambusia affinis — the mosquito fish — and throwing in a few mosquito donuts.
+Keep your ponds mosquito-free by adding some gambusia affines — the mosquito fish — and throwing in a few mosquito donuts.

-A shady, damp sandbox after April showers is prime breeding ground for a whole fleet of mosquitoes.
+A shady, damp sandbox after April showers is prime breeding ground for an entire fleet of mosquitoes.
 Move it to a sunnier area and slather SPF 30 on the kids before playtime.

 7. Dog bowls

 Your dog needs hydration, but don't let his water bowl turn stagnant.
-Provide fresh, clean water every day.
+Provide fresh.